-Join Adam Crespi for an in-depth discussion in this video Setting goals for the player, part of Level Design Basics in Unity.
+Join Adam Crespi for an in-depth discussion in this video Setting goals for the player, part of Unity: Level Design.

 Game levels take a lot of planning before we jump into 3D.
 It's important to plan out your level, think about what you're doing and what are your elements you're going to use.
 So you can design a level that feels open, and still directs the player towards where you want.
 We're going to start out with a game called "Blend".
 This is the third edition, the Casablanca Edition.
 The premise of the game is straightforward.
 You're a globetrotting chef and you need to source out, and produce meals for exclusive clients.
 All of your ingredients must be sourced locally and sustainably, from local market.

 Your goal then, is to learn enough of each market to find ingredients, but not to look like a tourist, thus the name of the game, Blend.
 It's a long duration collection game.
 What this means is that it's not a, frantic timed collection.
 But you have to go around and get your ingredients, before the market closes.
 Ingredients will ascend in scarcity and value, and players can level up by assembling complete recipies and finding unique flavor swaps or combinations.
 There's also a secondary mechanic of barter here.
 Some shopkeepers maybe willing to barter for different ingredients and your success depends on reading the signage and other way finding devices.
 The game takes place over one half day, roughly either an early morning through lunch or mid-evening to avoid the hottest part of the day and following the cycle of the market's opening.